 SECTION 3.1 Standing Committees.
 The standing committees of CPC shall be the committees as established by these Bylaws.
 There shall be four (4) standing committees: a Board Development and Governance Committee, a Finance and Audit Committee, a Membership, Fundraising, and Communications Committee, and a Projects and Environment Committee.
 Each committee shall have one chairperson who must be a current or past Director of the Board, and who shall be appointed by the Board of Directors; provided, however, the Treasurer shall act as chair of the Finance and Audit Committee.
 The responsibilities of each standing committee shall be set forth in a committee charter which shall be reviewed from time to time by the Board and revised, as appropriate.

-Board Development and Governance Committee shall provide oversight for Board structure and operations, be responsible for proposing persons for election as Directors at the next Annual Meeting of CPC, or in the event of Director vacancies between Annual Meetings of the Members of CPC, may propose replacement Directors for election by the Board of Directors and shall also recommend persons for consideration as officers to be elected at the next Annual Meeting of the Board of Directors.
-The Board Development Committee should annually, or more frequently, if necessary, review the composition of the Board with respect to such factors as gender, ethnicity, age, industry representation, geographic dispersion, the number, function and expertise needs of committees, and the needs of the Board and CPC.
-Based upon that review, the Board Development Committee shall make recommendations to the Board.
+Board Development and Governance Committee shall provide oversight for Board structure and operations, be responsible for proposing persons for election of Directors at the next Annual Meeting of CPC, and shall also recommend persons for consideration as General Directors to be elected by the Board of Directors.
+The Board Development and Governance Committee should annually, or more frequently, if necessary, review the composition of the Board with respect to such factors as gender, ethnicity, age, industry representation, geographic dispersion, the number, function and expertise needs of committees, and the needs of the Board and CPC.
+Based upon that review, the Board Development and Governance Committee shall make recommendations to the Board.
 All committee members must be Directors on the Board.

 Membership, Fundraising, and Communications Committee shall focus on building and renewing individual and corporate memberships and sponsorships to CPC with the goal of meeting budgeted revenue targets established by the Board.
 Committee members will recruit and retain dues-paying Members and will identify the best ways to serve them, which may include various giving levels and associated Member “benefits.”
 The committee will also seek opportunities to secure financial support from other sources, such as corporations and foundations.
 They will encourage all Directors on the Board to be involved in these efforts.
 In addition, this committee shall organize and oversee the execution of the fundraising efforts and events undertaken by CPC, including recommending the fundraising opportunities, projects, and events and facilitating those activities.
 Finally, this group shall oversee CPC’s communications to the Candler Park Neighborhood Organization, neighborhood residents, and the broader community.
 The Communications Committee’s purview shall include written communications, promotions of CPC events, the maintenance of any website operated by or on behalf of CPC, and other such public-facing communications.